 In either of these scenarios, that mistake could be considered negligence.

-To offer further clarification, medical negligence also occurs when a doctor breaches the standard of care that is typical based on your age, condition, and location.
+To offer further clarification, medical negligence also occurs when a doctor breaches the standard of care that is typically based on your age, condition, and location.

 For instance, let’s assume you are a 47-year-old accountant living in Florida, and you have been diagnosed with colon cancer.